pavitranew/session-4/readme.md

 })
 ```

-The find method returns a cursor (a complex Mongo Object that probably doesn’t make much sense).
+The find method returns a cursor.
+(You will see it in the terminal, a complex Mongo Object that probably won't make much sense.)

 This cursor object contains all entries from our database.
 It also contains a [bunch of other properties and methods](https://docs.mongodb.com/manual/reference/method/js-cursor/) that allow us to work with data easily.
 One method is the toArray method.

-The `toArray` method takes callback function that allows us to perform actions on the entries we retrieved from MongoLab.
+The `toArray` method takes a callback function that allows us to perform actions on the entries we retrieved from MongoLab.
 Try doing a console.log() for the results and see what we get:

 ```js